 But in times of crisis, you need to start thinking differently.
 Research by Bain shows us that companies with highly engaged employees grow their revenue 2.5x as much as those with low employee engagement.

-How can you look after your employees in this current environment and make them even stronger brand advocates than before?
+How can you improve employee engagement in this current environment and make them even stronger brand advocates than before?
 Here are some ideas to get you thinking…

 Some of your employees might be at home balancing work with raising children or homeschooling teenagers.
-Others might live by themselves and be incredibly lonely without any social office interaction.
-It’s time to dial up the team focus, check in with one another and keep building your culture.
+Others might live by themselves and feel isolated without any social office interaction.
+It’s time to dial up your communication, check in with one another and keep building your company culture.
 There’s no way productivity levels can remain the same with everyone working in silos.
 Let your people know that you’re ok with this.
 That you understand they may be distracted by their kids’ needs.
 Be caring and show your support.

-Are you taking the time to ask your employees for feedback?
-And more importantly, are you listening to what they tell you?
+Are you taking the time to request employee feedback?
+And more importantly, are you listening to what your employees tell you?
 Think like a customer.
 If you provide feedback to a business, you expect a response.
 And it’s that response that leaves a lasting impression - whether you speak highly of them in the future or not.
-Exactly the same applies to your people.
-Take the time to listen and respond.
+Exactly the same applies to your employees.
+To see real results in employee engagement, take the time to listen and respond.

-The same way customers want to know that their loyalty points will give them benefits in the future, employees want to know they have opportunities for their own development.
+The same way customers want to know that their loyalty points will give them benefits in the future, employees want to know they have opportunities for their own professional development.
 Are they working hard for good reason?
-Show them a future pathway that inspires and excites them.
+Show your employees a future pathway that inspires and excites them.
 Bring them on the journey and they’ll want to stick around.